 Another way to address the issue of space debris is through research and development of related technology.
 Japan has been developing technology to measure, monitor, and gather information on the characterization and accumulation of the orbit and physical properties of space objects and debris.
-As a good example of this, JAXA has developed "Risk Avoidance Support Tool Based on Debris Approach Collision Probability" (RABBIT) to facilitate debris avoidance operation by satellite operators.
-Moreover, Japan is investigating ways to remove large space debris in crowded orbits for space environmental remediation, and JAXA is currently cooperating with a private entity on research and development in the area of active debris removal (ADR).
-The first phase of this project is currently underway to be launched in JFY 2022 to demonstrate the key technology of ADR such as non-cooperative rendezvous, proximity operation and inspection of a discarded Japanese rocket upper stage.
+As a good example of this, JAXA has developed a "Risk Avoidance assist tool based on debris collision proBaBIIiTy" (RABBIT) to facilitate debris avoidance operations by satellite operators.
+Moreover, Japan is investigating ways to remove large space debris in crowded orbits for space environmental remediation, and JAXA is currently cooperating with a private entity on a project named Commercial Removal of Debris Demonstration, CRD2, in the area of Active Debris Removal (ADR).
+The first phase of this project to demonstrate the key technology of ADR such as non-cooperative rendezvous, proximity operation and inspection of a discarded Japanese rocket upper stage, is currently underway and is expected to be launched in JFY 2022